pixelpusher/liveprinter/README.md

 Here is a short (old!) video demonstrating the python installation on Windows (on OS X it's the same, just use Terminal instead of Command Prompt): https://youtu.be/ejlaQhOCUHw

+### Troubleshooting

+If anything weird happens like line numbers getting out of sync, try unplugging the printer, kill the server, and reload.

+Otherwise, often just disconnecting in the interface works fine.

+For Prusa printers, make sure your serial baud rate is 115200 *before* you select the serial port; for other Marling printers it might be that, or 57600, or the Ultimaker 2 default of 250000.

 ## Using LivePrinter